MichaelsPlayground/CanteenAppNtag424/readme.md

 The app is using a very simple goods and and machine logging system (use 256 different product groups and cash register numbers).

-As the deposit is hosted in a **Value file** there is no real amount but only "units" available.
+As the deposit is hosted in a **Virtual Value file** there is no real amount but only "units" available.
 This app is not using a "currency" field.
 For example, 100 "units" are 100 cent meaning 1 USD or 1 Euro.
 The **maximum debit value is 99999 units** (e.g. 999,99 USD / Euro), the **minimum debit value is 1 unit**.
 When (re-) charging the card there is a **maximum deposit amount of 9999999 units** (e.g. 99999,99 USD /Euro).